unlock-protocol/unlock/unlock-protocol-com/blog/access-nft.md

 ---
 title: What is an Access NFT?
-subTitle: Access NFTs are NFTs that give their holders access to specific communities, experiences, and items both in the metaverse or in reality
+subTitle: Access NFTs give their holders access to specific communities, experiences, and items in the metaverse or in reality
 authorName: Iniubong Obonguko
 publishDate: April 11, 2022
-description: Access NFTs are NFTs that give their holders access to specific communities, experiences, and items both in the metaverse or in reality.
+description: Access NFTs give their holders access to specific communities, experiences, and items in the metaverse or in reality.
 image: /images/blog/access-nft/access-nft.png
 ---